futtta/autoptimize/readme.txt

 == Description ==

 Autoptimize makes optimizing your site really easy.
-It concatenates all scripts and styles, minifies and compresses them, adds expires headers, caches them, and moves styles to the page head and can move scripts to the footer.
+It can aggregate, minify and cache scripts and styles, injects CSS in the page head by default and can move and defer scripts to the footer.
 It also minifies the HTML code itself, making your page really lightweight.
 There are advanced options and an extensive API available to enable you to tailor Autoptimize to each and every site's specific needs.

 If you consider performance important, you really should use one of the many caching plugins to do page caching.
 Some good candidates to complement Autoptimize that way are e.g. [WP Super Cache](http://wordpress.org/extend/plugins/wp-super-cache/), [HyperCache](http://wordpress.org/extend/plugins/hyper-cache/), [Comet Cache](https://wordpress.org/plugins/comet-cache/) or [KeyCDN's Cache Enabler](https://wordpress.org/plugins/cache-enabler).